On a campus in chaos, a Howard University student became a viral villain. Is he a scammer or a scapegoat?

 Tyrone’s undergraduate classmates told each other they’d always known something was up, said one.
 They wryly recalled times Tyrone called them “broke.”

 The students of HU Resist were already planning a rally for later in the week.
-It was “icing on the cake” for their cause, said Maya McCollum, a freshman organizer in the group.
+The revelations about the financial aid office were “icing on the cake” for their cause, said Maya McCollum, a freshman organizer in the group.
 “Students who didn’t mess with us were coming out like, ‘What are we going to do about this?’ ”

 The group decided to stage a sit-in, patterned after historic demonstrations that had occurred at Howard during similar moments of campus tension.
 McCollum and her friends went to their dorm rooms and packed pajamas and toothpaste.
 By Thursday evening, March 29, they were camped in the administration building.
 By Friday, there were nearly 300 students beside them, blocking anyone without a student ID from entering.

-They said they wouldn’t leave until their demands were met: guaranteed housing for students under 21, no tuition hikes, the disarming of campus police and changes in university leadership.
+They said they wouldn’t leave until their demands were met: guaranteed housing for students younger than 21, no tuition hikes, the disarming of campus police and changes in university leadership.

 Howard’s Board of Trustees met with students for negotiation sessions while the group inside the administration building only grew, to an estimated 450 students.